FINkit/development-environment/README.md

-# developer-environment
+# development-environment
-A vagrant provisioned developer environment using the vivid64-developer-environment box
+A vagrant provisioned development environment using the developer-environment box